-The examination is arranged according to the procedures given in the Faculty's "Minimum Standards for Postgraduate Dissertation/Thesis Examination Procedures" (Section 1.6 above indicates how to access this document).
+The examination is arranged according to the procedures given in the Faculty's "Minimum Standards for PhD Examination Procedures" (Section 1.6 above indicates how to access this document).

-If you want to graduate at the December graduation ceremony, you must submit your dissertation for final examination on or before 1 September.
-For the March graduation ceremony you must submit your dissertation on or before 1 November.
+If you want to graduate at the December graduation ceremony, you must submit your dissertation for final examination on or before 1 August, unless your home department specifies differently.
+For the March graduation ceremony you must submit your dissertation on or before 1 November, unless your home department specifies differently.